-UUID in Databases: Best Practices for PostgreSQL, MySQL, MongoDB
+UUID in Databases: PostgreSQL, MySQL, MongoDB

 Store UUIDs efficiently in relational and NoSQL databases.
 Covers index performance, storage size, and native UUID types in major databases.